ringvold/website/content/blog/the-case-for-elixir.md

     title: "Erlang at Whatsapp: Inside Erlang, The Rare Programming Language Behind WhatsApp’s Success"
 ---

+*This article has first published as a part of [Bekks 2020 christmas calendar](https://www.bekk.christmas/post/2020/4/the-case-for-elixir)*

 Today I want to give you an introduction to the programming language Elixir, some of its features and why you might want to check it out!